fbpx

 The Vibe: An Island Frozen in Time

-Tangier Island (population 728) is a sliver of mud and marsh grass, located approximately 12 miles off the mainland of Virginia in the middle of the Chesapeake Bay.
+Tangier Island (population 728) is a sliver of mud and marsh grass, but don’t let that fool you into thinking this isn’t one of the best small towns in Virginia.
+This U.S. coastal town is located approximately 12 miles from mainland Virginia smack dab in the middle of the Chesapeake Bay.
 There are no cars — residents make their way around the narrow streets in golf carts, bicycles, or on foot; there is only one school — kindergarten through 12th grade; and access to and from the island is solely by boat (or small plane).
 Considered one of the most isolated communities in America, Tangier Island is renowned for its soft shell crabs, and hard-to-pinpoint dialect.
-Some contend the islanders’ ‘accent’ — passed through generations — is Elizabethan English, others say Cornish, and still others say it is simply the residual of isolation.
-Reportedly, when the Civil War broke out, the island’s residents (mostly Methodists) chose not to join Virginia as members of the Confederacy and have remained separate since.
-Arrive by ferry, explore the history museum, watch the watermen at work, and enjoy the island’s famed crabs, and local ice cream.

-The Stay: The Charlotte Hotel, Onancock
+The Stay: The Charlotte Hotel, Onancock ($150+/night)

 With limited accommodations on Tangier Island, we recommend taking the 25-passenger ferry boat from Onancock, Virginia (runs May through September), and staying at the intimate Charlotte Hotel.
 Although constructed in 1907 as the ‘White Hotel, the building currently housing The Charlotte had not operated as a hotel for more than 60 years when it was purchased by Charlotte and Gary Cochran.
-Today, the boutique property features eight guest rooms, a highly regarded restaurant, full-service bar, and loads of artistic touches, starting with its green exterior and French doors flanked by chic little topiaries, and interior original artworks by Charlotte, also an artist.

 Chincoteague

-The Vibe: Oysters and Wild Wild Horses
+The Vibe: Oysters and Wild Horses

-Also close to Onancock (just 30 minutes) is the town and island of the same name, Chincoteague (population 2,900).
-Originally settled in the 1700s, the town became a household name with the publication of Misty of Chincoteague in the 1940s, a story about one of the island’s now-famous wild ponies.
 Stroll the quaint downtown, dine on the island’s famous oysters, and enjoy the pristine beaches.
 The major highlight is, by far, the wild horses.
 Chincoteague is the gateway to the Chincoteague National Wildlife Refuge on Assateague Island — one-third of which resides in Virginia; the other two thirds in Maryland.
 Assateague Island is literally home to hundreds of wild horses and ponies.
 Move about quietly and observe.